 Bacteria Bank / probiotics / prebiotics / bacteriotherapy

-Newbery Medicine uses fresh samples and has developed a bank of frozen bacteria based on the most modern techniques of harvesting, handling and preservation.
+Newbery Medicine uses fresh and frozen samples.
+Our frozen samples come from a bank of frozen bacteria which we have developed based on the most modern techniques of harvesting, handling and preservation.
 The designation of probiotics is used today to identify living bacteria that can be administered to the body.
 So far only a small amount of bacteria available today (e.g. yogurts) are generally non-human bacteria.
 Consumption or administration of “probiotics” has very poor therapeutic effects, and in some cases may exacerbate inflammatory conditions.
 However, the use of “balanced” human bacteria allows the recipient to recover a normal balance of gut bacteria.
 This is really “bacteriotherapy” because it fulfills the therapeutic objective of “curing or restoring” the ecological balance of the intestine and as a side effect reducing the inflammatory phenomena of various diseases.

 FMT treatment, supervision and monitoring